Ezequiel294/dotfiles/README.md

 pacman -S sudo nano
 ```

-and now edit with nano the file /etc/sudoers and uncomment this line:
+And now edit with nano the file /etc/sudoers and uncomment this line:
 ```bash
 # %wheel ALL=(ALL) ALL
 ```